freetom/CheaPhone-Server/README.md

 -Update market offers to clients that have old offers

--Translate mobile numbers into operators (exploiting TIM 456 service) and using an internal cache
+-Translate mobile numbers into operators (exploiting TIM sms service at 456 number) and using an internal cache

 This project make use of gammu [in form of CLI tool] to send sms through internet keys aka GSM/UMTS modems